jhowell69/tvstation/README.md

 # tvstation
 TV station with ad support, random episode playback, and support for playing ads between chapters inside of an episode.

-You will also need to compile xwinwrap for the overlay https://github.com/mmhobi7/xwinwrap
+You will also need to compile xwinwrap for the overlay. all prerequisites are in ./install.sh https://github.com/mmhobi7/xwinwrap

-You can have the program autostart by writing this text to ~/.config/autostart/tvstation.desktop

-[Desktop Entry]
-Type=Application
-Exec=~/tvstation.sh
-Hidden=false
-NoDisplay=false
-X-GNOME-Autostart-enabled=true
-Name=TVStation
-Comment=Autoplay TV script